opencog/learn/learn-lang-diary/Reading-List.md

     obscures what is actually happening!
 Argh!

   Suggested clarifications to above work:
-  * Give a precise mathematical, symbolic defintion of peak freedom.
+  * A precise mathematical, symbolic definition of peak freedom is needed.
     The informal definition is imprecise, prone to misunderstanding, and obscures relationships to other similar mathematical formulas.
+  * Peak freedom appears to be defined as a second difference, as the difference between the prior and the subsequent transition freedom.
+    What if, instead, one worked with log2 of transition freedoms, so that a peak entropic freedom was a ratio instead of a difference?
+  * Given this variant, what other variants of freedom are possible, and how are they related to more traditional entropic definitions?
   * Show distribution of peak freedom.
 That is, there are hundreds of thousands of transitions; what's the freedom of each?
 What's the peak freedom of each?
   * How do things change, if one considers not just the next character, but the next pair of characters, or the next triple of characters?
-  * Work with log2 of peak freedom.
-  * Define "entropic freedom" as the difference between the log2 of freedoms.
-    This is a minor twist on the original definition.
-What does it change?
-  * Given above variant, what other variants of freedom are possible, and how are they related to more traditional entrropic defintions?

 Interesting, but maybe less useful